grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 20.9.2
+## Enhancements and fixes in PTAI 20.9.3

-The release focused on providing support for the inclusion of non-linear ad types using `EXT-X-MARKER` tags, and for limiting overall ad resolution time when providers take too long to respond.

-For more information about the current released version of Dynamic Ad Insertion, see [PTAI release notes](ptai-20x-release-notes.md).
+The release focused providing bootstrap API parameter `ptparallelstream`, to allow customers with players that request CMAF demuxed audio or video streams in parallel to ensure that ads in audio and video tracks are consistent.

 ## Fixes in TVSDK 3.12 Android